 Meanwhile, the deadlift is a full-body move that works many muscles.
 It sets in motion a surge in testosterone hormone to help you with muscle building.

-It likewise aids in other lifts, supporting your ancillary muscles so you can perform better in standing exercises, standing presses, and squats.
+It likewise aids in other lifts, supporting your auxiliary muscles so you can perform better in standing exercises, standing presses, and squats.

 Cons of Barbell Row

 However, both lifts have disadvantages too.
 For the unfamiliar and the untrained, the barbell row can be potentially dangerous.
-Lumbar strain, spinal stress, and other pulls can cause injuries.
+Lumbar strain, spinal stress, and muscle pulls can cause injuries.

 Cons of Deadlift

-In the same way, deadlifting can be dangerous if performed not incorrectly.
-Knee injury, hip injury, neck strain, and spinal compression can stem from little preparation and poor form.
+In the same way, deadlifting can be dangerous if not performed correctly.
+Hip injury, neck strain, and spinal compression can stem from little preparation and poor form.

-Not only that.
-Since a deadlift places a demand on your central nervous system, it can quickly lead to overtraining and burnout when not scheduled in a proper program.
+Not only that, since a deadlift places a high demand on your central nervous system, it can quickly lead to overtraining and burnout when not scheduled in a proper program.
 Proper technique and form and careful consideration are musts to do a correct deadlift.

 Final Verdict: Which Exercise is More Effective?